yujioshiro/DSS/README.md

 You should install it to C:\Program Files (x86)\Visual Leak Detector as that is the location that the DeepSkyStacker projects expect to find it.
 In the Visual Leak Detector installation wizard, be sure to check "Add VLD directory to your environmental path".

+## Sponsoring DSS
+We accept financial contributions from those that would like to give.
+Please keep in mind this is entirely voluntary.
+You can read more information on sponsoring this project at [https://github.com/sponsors/deepskystacker?o=esb](https://github.com/sponsors/deepskystacker?o=esb).